nicolasserrano/digital/APIChatGPT.md

 Las secuencias de caracteres que se encuentran comúnmente unas junto a otras pueden agruparse: 1234567890

-## Guidelines
+## Prompting Principles
-<h2>Prompting Principles¶
 <h3>Principle 1: Write clear and specific instructions
 <h3>Principle 2: Give the model time to “think”

 ## Principle 1: Write clear and specific instructions
 <h3>Tactic 1: Use delimiters to clearly indicate distinct parts of the input

     Delimiters can be anything like: ```, """, < >, <tag> </tag>,
 <h3>Tactic 2: Ask for a structured output
 <h3>Tactic 3: Ask the model to check whether conditions are satisfied